 Prompt: Create a self-introductory video essay no more than two minutes in length.
 Your video should visually highlight something about yourself, your personality, your interests, etc. that is not related to film.
 The only rule is that you may NOT appear in the video in any way (including any photographs of yourself), so be creative.
 We are primarily looking for your strengths at conveying a story visually and for evidence of your creativity rather than your technical abilities.

 Format: Videos can be as simple or complex as you like but should have a clear story.
 You do not have to edit this project; it can be one long shot.
 Video essays can be live action or a slide show of still images or photographs with text and phrases, or a combination.
 Videos must not exceed a total running time of two (2) minutes.

-For tips on creating your video essay, and for examples of our top video picks, visit the Application Video Tips page.
+For tips on creating your video essay, and for examples of our top video picks, visit the Admission Video Samples page.